kaizhu256/node-fann-lite/external/examples/README.md

 27      2016-07-25 15:20:44 +0200      940458 bytes    xor_train.js
 ```

-# to run the examples
+# to run the pre-compiled examples
 - install nodejs
 - clone this branch
 ```